bcgov/aries-oca-bundles/OCABundles/schema/bcgov-digital-trust/LTSA/property-owner-v1/DevTest/README.md

-# NewCred Credential
+# Property Owner Credential v1

-A verifiable credential schema used for development and test purposes.
+A verifiable credential issued by LTSA to Property Owners for development and testing purposes.

 - Publishing Organization: Land Title and Survey Authority of BC
 - Primary Contact Email Address: bcpropertyconnect@ltsa.ca